IchHabeHunger54/SomeStellarSurvivor/README.md

 That's right.
 Drinking is essential in this pack.
 For the beginning, right-clicking still water will do.
 Later, you will want to look into purifying water using a **Water Purifier** and making canteens.

 Another thing you will note for sure is that the usual tools do not exist.
-Instead, you need to craft your tool parts at a **Part Builder** and put them together at a **Tool Station**.
+Instead, you need to craft your tool parts at a **Part Builder** and put them together at a **Tinker Station**.

 Next up, mining.
 Keep in mind that **the deeper you go, the harder the blocks get**.
 I recommend only breaking about half a stack of stone, because it will take some time until you are able to smelt ores.